Revenue Reverend

 C53/57

 1955-63.
-Similar to previous issue but featuring an office building (as yet unidentified) in central vignette.
+Similar to previous issue but featuring the old Town Hall of Benghazi in central vignette.
 Inscribed Government of Cyrenaica at top and Department of Revenues at foot in Arabic.
 Perf 11½.
 No watermark.
 Printed (recess) by Bradbury Wilkinson.

 [C51.
 1m green]